wi-fighters/side-projects/LastPass-setup-guide.md

-# Lesson 0: Set up your password manager
+# Set up your password manager

 With the power of being creative on the Internet comes the responsibility to pay attention to security: your own, and that of anyone who uses what you build.